raymondworkshop/raymondworkshop.github.io/_posts/learning/2022-02-17-practical-thinking-skills.md

         + success belongs only to those **who manifest the virtue of character**

     - **only people with the genuine excellence would achieve happiness**
+        + keep sharpening your existing strengths
+        + minimizing your weaknesses through learning and practice
+        + the doctrine of the golden mean can keep you honing your skills in order to achieve excellence

 *  **The Golden Mean** - **a balance between our rationality and our animal drives**
     - **do it just right**
         + do the right thing in the right way at the right time in the right place to the right person
         + don't do too much, and don't do too little

     - use **common senste** to start with, then we **learn through trial and error**